andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 Dont be afraid, replace step-by-step, it will be easy. :)

-Thanks to user ralfhille, who created the header node!
+Thanks to user ralfhille, who created the header node and the concept!

 >>Version 3.1 Update Info below